Peppermint oil is considered one of the most useful and beneficial oils to have on hand. It can help with a wide variety of ailments.

-Doctors often prescribe it to help treat conditions like irritable bowel syndrome (IBS), headaches, upset stomach, a blocked respiratory tract, nausea (including morning sickness), and even heartburn.
-It can also be used as a natural health supplement because of the vitamins and minerals it contains.
+Doctors often prescribe it to help treat conditions like irritable bowel syndrome (IBS), headaches, upset stomach, nausea, and more.
+It is also used as a natural health supplement because of the vitamins and minerals it contains.

 Ancient Greeks believed that Hades turned a nymph into a peppermint plant.
 The scientific name of Mentha Piperita is titled after the nymph.
 Carl Linnaeus was the first to describe peppermint from some specimens collected in England in 1753.
 It is now universally recognized as a hybrid of water mint and spearmint.

 It typically is found in North America and Europe, but it can grow just about anywhere.
 The oil was used back in Egyptian times around 1000 B.C., as well as in ancient Asian cultures.

 Frequently Asked Questions

-This oil can be a helpful agent to add to cleansing sprays and works well as an insect repellent.
+This oil can be a helpful agent to add to cleansing sprays.
+Peppermint also works well as an insect repellent.
 It can also be used strictly for the aromatic benefits of having your home smell wonderful.

 Yes, using this oil can help to keep lice away, as well as prevent dandruff.
-Because of the menthol properties, it will also help to stimulate the hair follicle, promoting hair growth.
+Because of the menthol properties, it can also help to stimulate the hair follicle.
+This promotes hair growth.
 If used on the face, it can help to decrease oil production, resulting in clearer skin.

-Peppermint blends best with Sandalwood, Basil, Bergamot, Cajeput, Cedarwood, Eucalyptus, Lemon, Lime, Mandarin, Marjoram, Niaouli, Pine, Rosemary, Spearmint, Lavender, and Thyme essential oils.
+Peppermint blends best with Sandalwood, Basil, Bergamot, Cajaput, Cedarwood, and Eucalyptus.
+Some also blend it with Lemon, Lime, Mandarin, Marjoram, Niaouli, Pine, Rosemary, Spearmint, Lavender, and Thyme essential oils.